Nová Ves nad Nisou: Etymology

-The name means "new village above the Neisse (river)".
+The name means 'new village upon the Neisse'.

 Geography

 Nová Ves nad Nisou is located about 2 km east of Jablonec nad Nisou and 10 km east of Liberec.
 It lies in the Jizera Mountains.
 The highest point is a contour line on the slopes of the mountain Černá studnice at 834 m above sea level.
 The Lusatian Neisse river originates on the outskirts of the village.

 History

 The first written mention of Nová Ves nad Nisou is from 1634.
 The village was probably founded in the second half of the 16th century by the Protestants from Saxony.

 Economy

 Nová Ves nad Nisou is a recreation centre.
-There are 200 houses of individual recreation and 3 larger guest houses.
+There are 200 houses of individual recreation and three larger guest houses.

 Transport

 Nová Ves nad Nisou is located on the railway line Liberec–Szklarska Poręba.